Badminton matches are often won by the players who make the best decisions

 – Try to ensure that one player doesn’t know exactly where the shuttle is going (a general idea is still ok)

-..
-Create something that looks like and emotionally feels like a game.
+– Create something that looks and emotionally feels like a game.
 How would you ‘feel’ in a game?

-Is it acceptable to question if badminton practice such as multi shuttle, 2 v 1, static (limited movement) or repetitive hitting ones help develop those decision-making skills that are required to be successful in competition?
+Is it acceptable to question if badminton practice such as multi shuttle, 2 v 1, static (limited movement) or repetitive hitting helps develop those decision-making skills that are required to be successful in competition?

 If you think that it is something to be discussed within coaching forums, by coach educators and by individual coaches, thank you!
 You need an opinion on how much non-decision-making practice you will do with your players.